lpaulette/CSE150A-group_project/README.md

 ## Results

-We created a test function that will get the probability of a suicide attempt based on the given features. <br>
+We created a test function that will get the probability of a suicide attempt based on a patient's history. <br>

 <img width="542" alt="image" src="https://github.com/user-attachments/assets/1aa458a9-532b-430b-a076-8c1005739b5e" /> <br>